BaggioWongHK/BaggioWongHK/README.md

 12. Emails, texting, speaking have different rules regarding etiquette.
 13. Adding an emoji after a message (1) lightens the mood; (2) doubles as a read receipt.
 14. Ensure the use of terminology and jargon is consistent among the group.
+15. Results loop: Goal > Reason > Viability > Plan > Execute > Clean up > Reflection
+16. Regular weekly reflections can help make sense of chaos and deal with overwhelm.
+17. When everything went perfectly but we still failed, to understand why, reflect upon
+  a.
+Environment (uncontrollable factors)
+  b.
+Timing (great execution, bad timing)
+  c.
+People (lack of excitement, unified spirit to push through)
+  d.
+Fundamentals (mismatch in ability and goals)
+  e.
+Leverage (not possible without catalysts and help)
+  f.
+Inception (whole project wasn't necessary)
+  g.
+Aptitude (mismatch in talent with challenges)
+  h.
+Unknowns (gaps in understanding of world tied to project)
+  i.
+Uninformed (parts of whole landscape missing from our radar)

 ## E. Software Systems ([Back to top](#preamble))